chill117/sequel/readme.md

 	})
 ```
-If the username already exists:
+If the username already exists, we will get the following errors:
 ```js
 { username: [ 'Duplicate entry found for the following field(s): \'username\'' ] }
 ```